-Updated: October 13, 2017 - Today, OpenTheGovernment joined a coalition of government accountability, privacy, civil rights and civil liberties organizations, in calling on Congress to strengthen the surveillance reform bill introduced by the House Judiciary Committee last week.
+Updated: October 13, 2017 - Today, OpenTheGovernment joined a coalition of government accountability, privacy, civil rights and civil liberties organizations, calling on Congress to strengthen the surveillance reform bill introduced by the House Judiciary Committee last week.
 The letter urges members of the committee to address concerns with the "backdoor search loophole," which allows the government to access Americans' communication without a probable cause warrant or any evidence of criminal activity.
 The current reform bill requires stronger measures to prevent the FBI and domestic law enforcement agencies from engaging in unlawful surveillance of U.S. persons, as well as stronger transparency and oversight provisions to enable Congress and the public to better understand the scope of surveillance conducted under Section 702 authority.

 Read the full letter here.